Humanists are Feminists… are they?

 I looked at the complaints procedure (see italics).
 HUK had breached it in SIX different ways: they should have said who had complained, when, and how serious it was.
 They demanded secrecy when the procedure stressed openness and transparency, they accepted false accusations without evidence, and they gave me no chance to explain myself.

 What should I do?
 Making a fuss might make things worse, so I compiled a 20-page illustrated submission, showing transactivist hate speech, threats and contempt.
-For example:

 I explained how I could criticise a harmful costly cosmetic process while not judging people who used it.
 Like alcohol or botox – I can refrain from using them myself without judging those who do.